 - Have they gotten worse since that time?

-- Do you have any other symptoms?
-If so, what are they?
+- Do you have any other symptoms, especially headaches or visual changes?

-After a physical exam, your doctor may order additional tests.
-These may include:
+After conducting a physical exam, your doctor may order one or more tests.
+For example, these may include:

-- slit-lamp exam (uses a low-power microscope along with a high-intensity light to examine the structures at the front of the eye)
+- slit-lamp exam, during which your doctor will use a low-power microscope and high-intensity light to examine the structures at the front of your eye

 - eye drops